attack-monkey/react-replay/README.md

 After each dispatch the view is rerendered automatically unless:

-- You dispatch an action with the rerender field set to false eg. `{ type: '...', rerender: false }`
+- You dispatch an action with the rerender field set to false eg. `{ type: 'MY_ACTION', rerender: false }`
 - Or you dispatch multiple actions in the one dispatch.
 All actions except the last will have `rerender: false` applied to them automatically, so that only the last action results in a rerender.

 For example in the below snippet, the rerender will wait for ACTION_2